AkibAzmain/chess-game/README.md

-# A mini chess game, in terminal
+# A chess game, in terminal

 -------------------------------------------------------